Palliative care: Certification and training for services

 In the United States, the physician sub-specialty of hospice and palliative medicine was established in 2006 to provide expertise in the care of people with life-limiting, advanced disease, and catastrophic injury; the relief of distressing symptoms; the coordination of interdisciplinary care in diverse settings; the use of specialized care systems including hospice; the management of the imminently dying patient; and legal and ethical decision making in end of life care.

 Caregivers, both family and volunteers, are crucial to the palliative care system.
 Caregivers and people being treated often form lasting friendships over the course of care.
-As a consequence caregivers may find themselves under severe emotional and physical strain.
+As a consequence, caregivers may find themselves under severe emotional and physical strain.
 Opportunities for caregiver respite are some of the services hospices provide to promote caregiver well-being.
 Respite may last a few hours up to several days (the latter being done by placing the primary person being cared for in a nursing home or inpatient hospice unit for several days).

-In the US, board certification for physicians in palliative care was through the American Board of Hospice and Palliative Medicine; recently this was changed to be done through any of 11 different speciality boards through an American Board of Medical Specialties-approved procedure.
+In the US, board certification for physicians in palliative care was through the American Board of Hospice and Palliative Medicine; recently, this was changed to be done through any of 11 different speciality boards through an American Board of Medical Specialties-approved procedure.
 Additionally, board certification is available to osteopathic physicians (D.O.) in the United States through four medical specialty boards through an American Osteopathic Association Bureau of Osteopathic Specialists-approved procedure.
 More than 50 fellowship programs provide one to two years of specialty training following a primary residency.
-In the United Kingdom palliative care has been a full specialty of medicine since 1989 and training is governed by the same regulations through the Royal College of Physicians as with any other medical speciality.
+In the United Kingdom palliative care has been a full speciality of medicine since 1989, and training is governed by the same regulations through the Royal College of Physicians as with any other medical speciality.
 Nurses, in the United States and internationally, can receive continuing education credits through Palliative Care specific trainings, such as those offered by End-of-Life Nursing Education Consortium (ELNEC).

 The Tata Memorial Centre in Mumbai has offered a physician's course in palliative medicine since 2012, the first one of its kind in the country.